-Brief: Let’s have a look at some of the beautiful GTK themes that you can use not only in Ubuntu but other Linux distributions that use GNOME.
+Brief: Let’s have a look at some beautiful GNOME themes that you can use not only in Ubuntu but other Linux distributions that use GNOME.

-Best themes for Ubuntu and other Linux distributions
+Best GTK themes for Ubuntu and other Linux distributions

 The themes listed here are in no particular order.